KREATIZE: Manufacturing-As-A-Service Done Right

 KREATIZE Approach – Cloud Manufacturing

 So where does KREATIZE sit amongst all of these approaches to acquiring custom parts?
-As a leader in the cloud manufacturing space, KREATIZE provides access to a sophisticated cloud platform vetted global manufacturing partners, and is a subcategory of the manufacturing-as-a-service group.
+As a leader in the cloud manufacturing space, KREATIZE provides access to a sophisticated cloud platform of vetted global manufacturing partners, and is a subcategory of the manufacturing-as-a-service group.
 However, KREATIZE is vastly different from its competitors, as it offers cutting-edge technology to ensure customers get the very best manufacturing experience.
 Its approach has also been designed to eliminate any of the pain points in the MaaS category, thereby eliminating the challenges associated with it.

 With a network of 200+ vetted partners offering a plethora of manufacturing services, KREATIZE is one of the few cloud manufacturing networks that can serve demanding enterprise customers with a full suite of manufacturing solutions.
 KREATIZE also has the capacity to meet the demands of a growing company and can service companies of all sizes.